Hugging Face Repo Guide¶

 Standard Files¶

-For each repository, include the following files in the root directory as soon as possible; a license can (and should) be instantiated when you create a new repository, and the standard .gitattributes
+For each repository, include the following files and metadata in the root directory as soon as possible; a license can (and should) be instantiated with the Dataset or Model card (README.md), and the standard .gitattributes will be generated for you.
+On the Imageomics HF select New and pick which type of repository you need.

 README¶